DaVinci Resolve MCP server

 3. In 5ire, add the DaVinci Resolve MCP server

-4. Connect to the server using your preferred AI model
+4. Connect using your preferred AI model

-5. Begin interacting with DaVinci Resolve through 5ire
+5. Start interacting with DaVinci Resolve

 Information Retrieval

-• project://current - Get information about the current project
+• project://current - Get current project information

-• timeline://current - Get information about the current timeline
+• timeline://current - Get current timeline information

-• mediapool://folders - List all folders in the media pool
+• mediapool://folders - List media pool folders

-• storage://volumes - List mounted volumes in media storage
+• storage://volumes - List mounted storage volumes

 • system://status - Check DaVinci Resolve connection status